How to Restore Master Database in SQL Server?

 - Right-click on the database tab.

 - On the Attach Database dialogue box, click on Add

 - The MDF file for each database is to be selected. (the .ndf and .ldf documents will be discovered if they have not been moved when you select the MDF file)

 Different object types like the logins, endpoints and connected databases might have been lost from the master database.
 These can be regained by restoring the system objects.
 The SQL Server Configuration can be used to restore objects, make scripts to alter and send to the restored server.

 Limitations of the Manual Method

 The manual method to restore master database in SQL Server is too tedious and cumbersome with no guarantee of the desired result.

-SQL Recovery tool is a great automated utility to recover the lost database.
-The user can recover the primary and secondary database i.e. MDF and the associated NDF files.
-This tool recovers the MDF database files from SQL Server 2016, 2014, 2012, 2008/2008 R2, 2005, 2000 versions.
+SQL Recovery tool is a great automated utility to restore master database. in SQL Server The user can recover the primary and secondary database i.e. MDF and the associated NDF files.
+Using the tool users can also recover the tables, views, functions, triggers, procedures, etc. This tool restore master database in SQL Server 2019, 2017, 2016, 2014, 2012, 2008/2008 R2, 2005, 2000 versions.

 This blog explains the process to restore master database in SQL Server and the limitations associated with the manual method.
 It suggests the use of a professional tool for best-guaranteed results.